kydos/2020-ESIEE-DSIA-510C/README.md

 The syllabus of the course is available [here](Syllabus.pdf).

-The current list of projects proposals is available [here]((Syllabus.pdf)), please pick one and notify me ideally by the second class.
+The current list of projects proposals is available [here](Syllabus.pdf), please pick one and notify me ideally by the second class.

 ### Course Material
 The book that we will be using during the course is: